 Soil-based probiotics have been touted for their ability to improve digestion, stimulate the immune system, and help maintain a healthy gut microbiota.
 On the other hand, some people believe that SBOs should be avoided at all costs, due to their spore-forming nature and ability to compete with resident gut microbes.
 So, should you be taking soil-based probiotics?
 If so, which formula or brand is best?
 Read on to find out.

-First, though, I’ll review what soil-based organisms are, the controversy, and the evidence for the most commonly used strains.
+First, I’ll review what soil-based organisms are, the controversy, and the evidence for the most commonly used species.

 What are soil-based organisms?